 Want to cool down your house without turning on the AC?
 Keep your home comfortable even on the hottest days using these simple cooling methods.

-But don’t despair.
+Don’t despair.
 Here are eight easy, low-cost ways to make your home more comfortable and energy efficient whether or not it has air conditioning.

-1 Ventilate when you can.
 Closely monitor temperatures both inside and out with an indoor/outdoor thermometer (below).
 When outdoor temperatures are cooler than indoor temps, open up windows and doors to expel the indoor heat and allow the cooler air inside.
 (Be sure your windows and doors have adequate screens to prevent an influx of bugs.)

 If you have operable skylights or transom windows high on walls, be sure to open them to let out super-heated air and create convection currents.